-INSIDE: How to use a shower caddy as an outdoor vertical wall planter.
-Easy garden craft!
+INSIDE: How to use a shower caddy as an outdoor vertical wall planter for small pots, urban gardening.
+Easy garden spring outdoor decor!

 My mother saves a lot of stuff.
 Sometimes the most random items are brought over.
 Do I really need a collection of plastic takeout salad boxes?
 (Ironically, I did keep a couple of those boxes in order to dye coffee filters for this pumpkin project.
 Go figure they’d come in handy.)